 Like-kind exchanges and how they work

-Follow four rules to make sure that taxable gains are deferred
+Follow four rules to make sure that taxable gains are deferred in like-kind exchanges.

 Editor’s note: This article was cowritten by Robert Reynolds, JD.